oracle/rwloadsim/docs/SQL.md

 In rwloadsim, there are three possible methods to include sql:

- * Embedded sql, which is static SQL directly embededded in your rwloadsim program
+ * Embedded sql, which is static SQL directly embedded in your rwloadsim program
  * Declare a variable as a sql statement, which you subsequently can use for execution.
 This method gives you full control.
  * Immediate sql where the declaration and use is combined into one statement giving you some control.